 For this example, our remote repository is stored on GitHub.
-So, when we push our code, the changes we made to our local repository are pushed to the remote GitHub repository with which our code is associated.
+The changes we made to our local repository are pushed to the remote GitHub repository associated with our project.

 Now that we have pushed our changes, the code on our local machine is the same as the code in our remote repository.
-This means that now our code is available in the remote repository, our team members will be able to see the changes we have made.
+Our code is available in the remote repository so our team members will be able to see the changes we have made.

-Alternatively, if we wanted to push our code to the branch “v1.9”, we could have specified the branch name “v1.9” instead of “master”, for example.
+Alternatively, if we wanted to push our code to the branch “v1.9”, we could have specified the branch name “v1.9” instead of “master”.

 Git Push Force

-When you’re using the git push command line operation, you may want to ignore the local changes made to a Git repository and force them to be pushed to a remote repository.
+When you’re using the git push command line operation, you may want to force changes to be pushed to a remote repository.

-By default, Git prevents you from pushing code to a repository when there is a conflict between the remote and local histories of a repository.
-So, if a remote repository has 10 commits that are not reflected on your local machine, you will not be able to push your code.
+Git prevents you from pushing code to a repository when there is a conflict between the remote and local histories of a repository.
+If a remote repository has 10 commits that are not reflected on your local machine, you will not be able to push your code.

 The –force flag allows you to “force push” the changes you have made to a repository.
-This will delete any changes that may have occurred since you last pulled code from the repository (or, in other words, retrieved the latest version of the repo).
+The force flag deletes any changes that may have occurred since you last pulled code from the repository.

 You should only use the –force flag when you notice that you have made an error in a push that you have fixed.
-Otherwise, you should avoid using this command, to ensure you do not make unintended changes to a Git repository which are reflected in the main version of your code.
+Otherwise, you should avoid using this command.
+This will help ensure you do not make unintended changes to a Git repository.

 The syntax for the –force flag is: